cem-usp/rais-cnpj-geocoding/README.md

 ## Keys

-To access the data and run the notebook, you will need to set the following keys in a file named [`.Renviron`](https://bookdown.org/csgillespie/efficientR/set-up.html#:~:text=2.4.6%20The%20.Renviron%20file) located in the root directory of the project:
+To access the data and run the [Quarto](https://quarto.org/) notebook, you must first obtain authorization to access the project's [OSF](https://osf.io) repositories.

+Once you have the necessary permissions, create a file named [`.Renviron`](https://bookdown.org/csgillespie/efficientR/set-up.html#:~:text=2.4.6%20The%20.Renviron%20file) in the root directory of the project and add the following environment variables:

 - `OSF_PAT`: Your [OSF](https://osf.io/) Personal Access Token ([PAT](https://en.wikipedia.org/wiki/Personal_access_token)).
 If you don't have one, go to the settings section of your OSF account and create a new token.
 - `ACESSOSAN_PASSWORD`: The password for the project's [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem) private key (32 bytes).